brucemack/microlink/README.md

 ## Current Parts List (SW)

 * The main station firmware is completely homebrew (C++, see GitHub repo).
-* The ESP-32 runs the Espresif AT firmware (version 3.2.0.0).
+* The ESP-32 runs the Espressif AT firmware (version 3.2.0.0).
 * Importantly, audio compression/decompression uses a GSM 06-10 Full Rate CODEC which is homebrew in C++.
 Getting that to work required studying the European Telecommunications Standards Institute specification for GSM and a lot of testing,